Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Foods that can lower testosterone

-So let’s have a look some of the foods which have been shown to have an effect on men’s testosterone levels.
+So let’s have a look at some of the foods which have been shown to have an effect on men’s testosterone levels.

 Licorice does indeed have some health benefits but also has some downsides to it.
 There is some evidence it helps with adrenal fatigue, leaky gut, sore throats, immunity, and more.

-In women who have trouble with producing too much testosterone and excessive hair growth, using licorice can be helpful.
+In women who have trouble producing too much testosterone and excessive hair growth, using licorice can be helpful.

 Licorice makes it on the top of this list because it has a very powerful effect in reducing testosterone in healthy men.

 Once the subjects stopped taking the tablets, their total testosterone levels returned to normal within just 4 days.
+So the effect was short-lived.
+There were also no negative effects reported in the study.

 2. Spearmint and Peppermint